ccallawa/alyvix_doc/test_case_building/selector_overview.rst

 #.
 The **test case object actions** act on the
    :ref:`currently selected test case objects <alyvix_selector_interface_object_actions>`
    in the list.
 #.
-The :bbutton:`OK` and :nobutton:`Cancel` buttons will exit Alyvix Selector, either saving or
+The :bbutton:`OK` and :nobutton:`CANCEL` buttons will exit Alyvix Selector, either saving or
    discarding any changes, respectively.